Architecture Overview¶

 _to_world_space(point)applies scale then rotation aroundrotation_center.
 Used byanchor()andbounds(). - Fitting --

-fit_within()scales to fit a target;fit_to_cell()delegates tofit_within()using the containing cell's bounds - Connectivity --
+fit_within()scales to fit a target;fit_to_surface()delegates tofit_within()using the containing surface's bounds - Connectivity --

 connect(),place_beside()